maratib/learn/kubernetes/kubernetes.md

-# Kubernetes
+# Kubernetes (K8)

-An `open-source container orchestration platform` that enables developers to manage their containerized applications.
+K8 is a `container orchestration platform` that enables developers to manage their containerized applications.

 ## Setup